Nancy Mace finds herself on a lonely GOP island

 “I often joke that I live on an island back home, and I feel like I’m on an island — it’s very lonely,” Mace told The Hill in a brief interview on the steps of the Capitol.
 “I would say this experience in stepping out and not toeing the party line is a very — it’s a very lonely experience in the environment that we’re in today.”

-A high school dropout and the first-ever female graduate from the Citadel, Mace has kept her scrappy and stubborn style when it comes to politics.
+A high school dropout and the first female graduate from The Citadel, Mace has kept her scrappy and stubborn style when it comes to politics.

 Mace, who came to Congress in 2021 after beating a Democratic incumbent by just over 1 point, describes herself as a centrist — “you guys keep calling me a moderate, and I would say centrist” — but her views on abortion and guns have largely isolated her from the rest of the House Republican conference.